veu/winter-wrap-up/README.md

 * Infinite random levels
 * Audible snow moving
-* Last move can be undone
+* All moves can be undone
-* Resizes to window size
+* Resizes to window height
 * Works on desktop and mobile
 * In-game help